- Seeing to the operational and strategic planning of the emergency medical services.

 The Province transferred the financial and operational responsibility of the land ambulance services to the United Counties of Prescott and Russell on January 1st, 2001.
-The cost of the service is shared between the provincial (41%) and municipal (59%) governments.
+The cost of the service is equaly shared between the provincial and the regional governments.

 Delegate medical acts